chaoss/education/README.md

 ## CHAOSS Education Working Group

-The CHAOSS Education Working Group was formed to address the need for broader engagement for contributors and to have a central place for follow-up.
+The CHAOSS Education Working Group was formed to address the need for broader engagement for contributors and to have a central place for follow-up.<br>
 Objectives:
 - To ensure consistent interaction, guidance, and review with contributors throughout the three-step process necessary to produce high-quality videos.
 - To develop and maintain comprehensive open source educational resources.